Maine Consumer Resources

 Attorney General – You can get a large variety of information from the Attorney General’s website.
 You can learn about the specifics of the criminal justice system and victims’ compensation programs.
 You can visit the Consumer Protection link to learn more about issues you where you might need protection.
 There is also information on how to submit a consumer grievance.
 You can reach the Consumer Information center at 1-800-436-2131.

 Bureau of Insurance – This bureau regulates insurance companies and practices to make sure they are operating in the law.
 You can learn more about licensing and registration and company services.
 You can read more about Maine’s Healthcare Reform, and other laws.

 Public Utilities Commission – This department regulates public utilities and the providers that carry them.
 They ensure that each company is operating within the law.
 You can read more about any public utility.
-You can also file a consumer complaint with the Consumer Assistance Division.
+You can also report a consumer problem with the Consumer Assistance Division.

 Small Claims Court – If you plan on pursuing a small claims court case or would like more information about the process, this is a helpful tool.
 This article highlights components found within Maine’s small claims court system.
 You can learn more about court cost limits, services, and attorney requirements.
 You can also read about Maine’s unique legal provisions.